simonmichael/hledger/site/faq.md

 - hledger's [include directive](manual.html#including-other-files) does not support shell glob patterns (eg `include *.journal` ), which Ledger's does.

+- hledger's include directive works only in journal files, and currently can only include journal files, not eg timelog or CSV files

 - when checking [balance assertions](manual.html#balance-assertions)
   hledger sorts the account's postings first by date and then (for postings with the same date) by parse order.
 Ledger goes strictly by